iyioladaniel/test_databricks_asset_bundles/README.md

 ## Next Steps

 - **✅ CI/CD Pipeline**: Already implemented with GitHub Actions
-- **✅ Serverless Compute**: Already configured for jobs and pipelines with automatic scaling and cost optimization
+- **✅ Optimized Compute**: Jobs configured with single-node clusters for cost optimization, pipelines use serverless
 - **Add more complex workflows** with multiple dependencies
 - **Integrate with ML workflows** using MLflow
 - **Explore advanced bundle features** like shared clusters and permissions